nusenu/noContactInfo_Exit_Excluder/README.md

 The script also excludes relays that allow exiting but do not have the exit flag if they do not have a ContactInfo set.

-Tor must be running the script is invoked.
+Tor must be running when the script is invoked.

 ## Example Output